VOLTTRON/volttron/docs/source/core_services/drivers/driver_configuration/ecobee_web_driver.rst

 Ecobee Driver
 *************

-The Ecobee driver is an implementation of a `VOLTTRON driver framework <VOLTTRON Driver Framework>`_ Interface.
+The Ecobee driver is an implementation of a :ref:`VOLTTRON driver framework <VOLTTRON-Driver-Framework>` Interface.
 In this case, the Master Driver issues commands to the Ecobee driver to collect data from and send control signals to `Ecobee's remote web API <https://www.ecobee.com/home/developer/api/introduction/index.shtml>`_